dyfcalid/DeepLearning-CNN-Models/README.md

 # DeepLearning-CNN-Models

 ## Introduction
 This project is based on `TensorFlow 2` and has implemented representative convolutional neural networks in recent years, which are trained on the `CIFAR-10` dataset and suitable for image classification tasks.
 The basic architecture of the network refers to the **original papers** on `arXiv` as much as possible, and some of them have been modified for the CIFAR-10 dataset.
+The best accuracy is **96.60%**.

 ## Environment
 - Python 3.7